 For early-model vehicles equipped with direct TPMS systems, German makes (BMW, Mercedes, Volkswagen & their subsidiaries) came equipped with automatic TPMS learning, along with Land Rover / Jaguar and Volvo.
 The cars learn new sensors automatically while driving, although some models needed to be initialized into TPMS learn mode first.
+Before driving starts, the vehicle needs to be parked long enough for the sensors to fall asleep, so they can wake up in a special learning mode; typical park time is 20 minutes.

 An advantage of automatic learning is that a tool isn’t required to register sensors to the vehicle.